Gear

 Shitty weather beater

 Everyone needs a pair of shitty weather beaters for heavy rain and ankle-deep muddy puddles.
 Preferably black, for obvious reasons.
 The Nike Pegasus Shield were the perfect example of this genre.
 These days I don’t have many occasions to wear them — the right weather just doesn’t happen.
-So these shoes are already five years old but only have 130km on them.
+So these Asics GT-1000 9 GTX are already five years old but only have 160km on them.
 But you never know, the opportunity might come up.